whoiscc/riog-project/README.markdown

   reimplemented, and the others (such as Konva) will be loaded from CDN.
 This helps a minimal development footprint.
   Intentionally it will hurt performance and portability, so that no further effort will be wasted on making this implementation production-ready &mdash; the project is never for that.
+    - The reference implementation is decided to be written in CoffeeScript.
+The discussion of rational is in [coding convention document][cc-doc-game].
 * **best-effort immutable**: the implementation should contain no global variable, should use as few mutable states as possible, and constrain the accessing to mutable states to only unavoidable occurrences.
 The functions should be * purified*